mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 And we have arrived to the core of the problem.
 Clearly KeyMapper is lying like crazy here, but that's because the `Person.equals()/hashCode()` has broken the contract as required by `HashMap` which causes `HashMap` to fail to work properly.

-## The Problem of the Selection
+## The Problem of the Grid Selection

-The selection in Vaadin is internally represented as a `Set` of `Person`.
+Selected rows in the Vaadin Grid are internally represented as a `Set` of `Person`.
 And you should already hear an alarm bell: never place objects with broken `equals()/hashCode()` into a `Set`.
 True, but let's take a look what exactly happens.

 What will happen in `grid.asSingleSelect().setValue(jim);` is that Vaadin will create a `Set` holding just one item: `jim`,